WilliamRADFunk/dog-trainer/README.md

 -- `dog-groomer --source=<your-starting-folder>` -- lints all pugs starting at `<your-starting-folder>`.

--- `dog-groomer --config=<path-to-config-file>` -- uses linting configuration found in provided donfig file.
+-- `dog-groomer --config=<config-file>` -- uses linting configuration found in provided config file (must be at root level).

-If no config is provided, a default set in used.
+If no config is provided, a default (aggressive) set is used.

+## Contact

+If you discover any bugs or limitations to this library, feel free to let me know.
+I'll update when I can.